What are fringe benefits?

 Other organizations contribute a certain amount toward their employees’ existing student loans through a student loan repayment program.

 Tuition and education assistance are great fringe benefits to offer to your employees.
-However, you need to be prepared for the complexity of these programs.
+However, you need to prepare yourself for the complexity of these programs.

-Another option for providing education and professional development opportunities to your employees is by offering an employee stipend.
-A professional development stipend allows you to reimburse your employees for their various education-related expenses up to their available allowance.
+Another option for providing your employees with education and professional development opportunities is offering an employee stipend.
+A professional development stipend allows you to give your employees money for their various education-related expenses.
 This makes it simple to provide a standout education benefit to your employees.

 Health benefits

-Health benefits remain one of the most sought-after employee fringe benefits.
-There are many benefits options to choose from, including traditional group health insurance, health savings accounts (HSAs), HRAs, and health stipends.
+Health benefits remain one of the most sought-after employee benefits.
+You can choose from various health benefit options, including traditional group health insurance, health savings accounts (HSAs), HRAs, and health stipends.

-Due to rising group health insurance costs and healthcare consumerism, many organizations are turning away from offering traditional group health insurance policies.
-Instead, they are choosing to provide HRAs or health stipends.
+Due to rising group health insurance costs and healthcare consumerism, many organizations are abandoning traditional group health insurance policies and choosing to provide HRAs instead.

-HRAs and health stipends allow organizations to reimburse their employees for their qualifying medical expenses, including individual health insurance premiums and out-of-pocket healthcare costs.
-But, there are some significant differences between the two personalized health benefits.
+HRAs allow organizations to reimburse employees tax-free for qualifying medical expenses, including individual health insurance premiums and out-of-pocket healthcare costs.

 Some of the most common HRAs are: